You are here: Urology Textbook > Kidneys > Simple renal cyst

 CT imaging is indicated for suspicious ultrasound findings such as septation, clustering of cysts, wall thickening or calcification or echogenic contents of the cyst.

 The criteria for a simple renal cyst in computed tomography are similar to the ultrasound (see above); the density is −10 to 20 HU.
 A simple hyperdense cyst with 20–90 HU is also possible.
-The most crucial criterion for a benign cyst is no enhancement of the cyst or the cyst wall after infusion of contrast media.
+The most crucial criterion for a benign cyst is no enhancement of the cyst or the cyst wall after infusion of contrast medium.
 Calcifications are not obligate suspect [fig simple renal cysts].

 Bosniak Classification of renal cystic masses (Israel and Bosniak, 2005):